La-Sian/100-Days-Of-Code-/README.md

 DAY 38

 I went over git commands that covered git branching in regards to multiple people working on one project.
 I also had an introduction to learning about React testing library, how it works ects so I have a basic understanding of what/why its used.

+DAY 39

+Today I spent about an hour of my morning on codewars to help improve my computational thinking.
+Listened to a guest speaker about working in teams and finally continued working on react testing library.